-If you want to get help for not being able to cashout, you won’t get any because the email they give doesn’t even exist.
+You won’t be able to because the support email they give you doesn’t even exist.

 7. Fake Front

-They claim to be an influencer network when there’s really no such thing just to hide their main purpose of taking your information to get into your bank account and to steal your identity.
+They claim to be an influencer network when there’s really no such thing, just to hide their main purpose of taking your information to get into your bank account and steal your identity.

-Fake over-hyped income systems come and go but legit online opportunities are here for the long run.
+Fake over-hyped income systems come and go but legit online opportunities stick around in the long run.

-It’s as simple as creating a niche-based website, creating interesting and relevant content, get social shares and ranking, and monetizing it by offering products or services related to the niche you chose.
+It can be as simple as creating a website, adding interesting and relevant content and monetizing it by offering products or services related to your chosen topic.

-At first glance, it can sound overwhelming, but it won’t be so when you start learning about it.
-This is where Wealthy Affiliate comes in.
-It provides you the training and community you’ll need in running your OWN online business.
+This is where Wealthy Affiliate comes in and provides you with the training and community you need to run your OWN successful and profitable online business.